What is a Child Development Associate (CDA) Credential?

 - Download the renewal procedures guide for your setting on the CDA Council website.

-- Show proof of a membership in an ECE professional organization.
+- Show proof of a current membership in an Early Childhood professional organization.

-- Submit the application and above information with the application fee
+- Complete and submit the application and above information with the application fee

 ($125 if submitted online, and $150 if submitted by paper).

 *You renew your CDA every 3 years.
 The expiration date is on your certificate.
-Renewal applications can be submitted six months prior to the expiration date.
+Renewal applications can be submitted up to six months prior to the expiration date.
+You must renew your CDA before it expires.

 Are you worried about the cost?